gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 Marx, R.G.
 Collingwood, Benedetto Croce, James Joyce, Eric Voegelin, and Marshall McLuhan.

+Emily Finley argues that Vico provided one of the earliest critiques of the Enlightenment elevation of abstract reason at the expense of historical and imaginative understanding.
+Finley sees Vico as using Cartesian scepticism against Cartesian conclusions, so that, for him, our only certain knowledge is of the human institutions we ourselves have created, and not of the abstractions towards which Descartes graviated.

 *George Eliot* (1819-1880) was the fiction-writing pen name of Mary Ann Evans.
 Under her birth name, she established herself as an important translator, editor, and critic.
 As George Eliot, she wrote some of the most important